Videos and podcasts

 Alan Kirkland: If we see serious breaches of the law, then we can take action seeking civil penalties or major fines in the court.
 And we've shown that we're willing to do that.
 So, we've got action underway at the moment in the federal court against Westpac for failures that we allege to comply with some of these obligations.
 And that is a clear warning to other lenders, that we're willing to take that action.

 This is one of our enforcement priorities for 2024.
 So, it means that we look seriously at any cases that we see in this area of systemic misconduct.
-And the basic message is we've got a big stick, and we're quite happy to use that use it where that's the appropriate thing to do to protect consumers.
+And the basic message is we've got a big stick, and we're quite happy to use it where that's the appropriate thing to do to protect consumers.

 Siobhan Moran-McFarlane: Alan Kirkland, thank you for your time, it's been a pleasure.